 The Comox Valley Marine Rescue Society and RCM-SAR Station 60 Comox have been operating within the community since 1978.
 These dedicated Marine Rescue Volunteers provide an invaluable service to the people of British Columbia, particularly the Comox Valley, by providing Marine Search and Rescue services to commercial, recreational and tourist users of the waters surrounding the Comox Valley.
 They also interact directly with the community providing Boating Safety education and prevention training – all with the aim of saving lives on the water.
 Our area of coverage is from Oyster River to Fanny Bay and as far as Texada Island in the Georgia Straight and will assist neighboring Unit’s if need be.

 Besides doing over 200 hours of training a year and responding to over 50 rescue missions in the last year, the unit and society are actively involved in the community and respond to numerous community events.
-The volunteers can always be seen with the Lazo at any water related event and on land they provide Boating Safety displays and presentations, as well as vessel inspections and safety awareness.
-As well the unit is actively involved in taking water samples that help monitor water conditions in Bayne Sound and for the important shellfish industry.
-They can be seen responding to passing cruise ships or assisting visitors, which are all part of the tourist industry.
+The volunteers can always be seen with the Cape Lazo at any water related event and on land they provide Boating Safety displays and presentations, as well as vessel inspections and safety awareness.
+They can be also seen responding to passing cruise ships or assisting visitors, which are all part of the tourist industry.
 They work together with fire, police and Ground Search and Rescue (SAR) on many missions and training exercises.

 - Royal Canadian Marine Search & Rescue –Station 60 is very active, maintaining a highly respected presence in the community and is supported by the Comox Valley Marine Rescue Society.

 - The Mandate of Station 60 is dedicated to saving and protecting lives and property in the Marine environment, 24 hours a day, seven days a week, 365 days of the year.